MichalOpoka/ecfr/cfr/title-22-Foreign-Relations/chapter-I-Department-State/subchapter-J-Legal-Related-Services/part-96-Intercountry-Adoption-Accreditation-Agencies-Approval-Persons/subpart-F-Standards-Intercountry-Adoption-Accreditation-Approval/subjectgroup-ECFR3790bed4d31024c-Standards-Convention-Cases-Which-Child-Is-Emigrating-From-United-States-Outgoing-Cases/section-96.55.md

 (e) The agency or person makes the showing required by § 96.54(b) to the State court with jurisdiction over the adoption.

-(f) The agency or person takes all necessary and appropriate measures to perform any tasks in a Convention adoption case that the Secretary identifies are required to comply with the Convention, the IAA, or any regulations implementing the IAA.
+(f) The agency or person takes all necessary and appropriate measures to perform any tasks in a Convention adoption case that the Secretary has identified, consistent with this Part, as required to comply with the Convention, the IAA, or any regulations implementing the IAA.